Nonzaioza71/LADY/README.md

 ## 🧠 About

 **L.A.D.Y.
-(Lyrical Adaptive Data Yielder)** is a conversational AI framework with a sweet voice and strong reasoning capabilities.
+(Logical Autonomous Digital Yield)** is a conversational AI framework with a sweet voice and strong reasoning capabilities.
 Designed for use in real-time voice applications, virtual assistance, automation tasks, and smart environments.

 - 🎤 Voice synthesis with natural tone